AliSoftware/alisoftware.github.io/_posts/2017-02-20-swiftgen-4-2-and-other-news.md

 ### What's next?

-We already have planned the next milestores for `SwiftGen`, which are the following:
+We already have the next milestores for `SwiftGen` planned:

 * Version 4.2.1 will focus on improving documentation:
   * Update the global documentation explaining the new organization in the repo (what's the responsibility of each module)